-I’ve thought about this before, but the idea for this post came from a quote Suzette Benjamin shared on her blog:
+I’ve long had issues with the whole self-improvement industry, but the idea for this post came from a quote that Suzette Benjamin shared on her blog:

 Great, but now you still don’t feel like a very good person, except you’ve done A through F, which means you “should” be a good person, and perhaps you’ve spent a lot of money to be a good person, so clearly you must be doing something wrong.
 You might feel a bit guilty about how much money you’ve spent on A-F, so maybe you decide that by hyping A-F to anyone who will listen, you’ll convince them (and yourself) that you can all be better people.

 I don’t like the idea that you’re not good enough as you are, or that you need to be “better.”
 That suggests that there is some universal scale of goodness of personhood, which I just don’t buy.
 There are good, better, shitty, and shittier actions, absolutely.
 Personal growth can help us be more skillful in our actions and therefore less likely to be shitty, but does that make anyone a better person?
 Maybe it’s the same person all along who’s at a different point on the learning curve.

 We all have flaws.
 Our flaws make us human, they make us interesting, and they’re part of what makes us loveable.
 Who’s measuring “good enough,” aside from the inner critic?
 If you tell yourself that you’re not good enough and you need to improve yourself, does that actually help you?

 I could take all the courses and seminars I wanted, but if I’m not prepared to accept the possibility that I am “good enough” despite being imperfect, is anything really going to change?